Nguyenlanhuong13a/Whitelist-Web/DISCORD_SETUP.md

 4. **Regenerate token if compromised** - you can regenerate the token in the Developer Portal

 ## Advanced Configuration

+### Rejection Reason Feature
+The bot now supports collecting rejection reasons when moderators reject applications:

+1. **How it works:**
+   - When a moderator clicks "Từ chối" (Reject), a modal appears
+   - The modal contains a text input for entering rejection reason
+   - Rejection reason is optional but encouraged for transparency
+   - The reason is saved to the database and displayed in Discord embed
+   - Applicants can see the rejection reason when checking status

+2. **Modal Features:**
+   - Supports up to 1000 characters
+   - Multi-line text input (paragraph style)
+   - Vietnamese text and special characters supported
+   - Optional field (can be submitted empty)

+3. **Where rejection reasons appear:**
+   - Updated Discord message embed (in "💬 Phản hồi" field)
+   - Web interface status checker (shows as "Phản hồi từ Admin")
+   - Database feedback field for record keeping

 ### Slash Commands (Optional)
 If you want to add slash commands for admin functions: